laravel-mix/laravel-mix/docs/installation.md

    .setPublicPath('dist');
 ```

-Take note of the source paths, and create the directory structure to match \(or, of course, change them to your preferred structure\).
+Take note of the source paths.
+You're free to amend the paths to match your preferred structure, but if you're happy with our defaults simply run `mkdir src && touch src/app.{js,scss}` to create the files/directories.
 You're all set now.
 Compile everything down by running `node_modules/.bin/webpack` from the command line.
 You should now see:

 * `dist/app.css`
 * `dist/app.js`